Conference Schedule

 Learning Objectives:

-- Attendees will define what the General Assembly does that can impact the practice of Audiology.
+- Explain how actions by the General Assembly can impact the practice of Audiology.

-- Attendees will be able to state the complexities of the legislative process.
+- Describe recent updates in audiology legislation and explain the complexities of the legislative process.

 Disclosures:

-Financial - Mr. Solari is a paid lobbyist representing the North Carolina Audiology Association.
+Financial - Mr. Solari is a paid lobbyists representing the North Carolina Audiology Association.

 Non-financial - Mr. Solari has no relevant non-financial relationships to disclose.